Kim Petras talks religion, trans community ahead of Grammys

 “Age does not matter to me,” she said.
 “I’m never going to stop fully clubbing and loving gay clubs and going to them.
 That’s just who I am.”

-In keeping with who she is, her new single, “brrr,” which is expected to be on her upcoming third studio album, is replete with lustful lyrics and heavy electronics.
+In keeping with who she is, her new single, “brrr,” which is expected to be on her debut full-length album, is replete with lustful lyrics and heavy electronics.
 But Petras hopes to do more with her music than provide a catchy beat for clubgoers to dance to.

 “It’s a scary time for transgender kids and people and I think there are just a lot of things that really need to get figured out,” she said.
 “I’m scared for the trans community and I just hope I can be a person that makes them forget about those troubles and just makes them have fun for a little bit.”